Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Visa quotas are tied to the office package selected.
 A flexi-desk arrangement typically allows for one to two residency visas, which is sufficient for a sole trader or small partnership.
 Businesses requiring more visas should consider upgrading to a dedicated office space within the free zone.

-Following licence issuance, a corporate bank account will need to be opened with a UAE-registered bank.
-This process typically takes an additional two to four weeks and requires the submission of the licence documents, shareholder identification, and a description of anticipated business activities.
+Following license issuance, a corporate bank account will need to be opened with a UAE-registered bank.
+This process typically takes an additional two to four weeks and requires the submission of the license documents, shareholder identification, and a description of anticipated business activities.

 Key Setup Steps at a Glance